tliss/CS665-Final-Project/README.md

 The `SpaceShip` object represents the *abstraction* part of the bridge pattern, while the three abstract classes represent the `implementation`.
 The different tiers of components that inherit from those abstract classes represent the `concrete implementations` in the pattern.

+I wantedo to make each concrete implementation unique, so for the `Thrusters` I gave them a `speed` field. `Weapons` got a `strength` field and `Hulls` recieved a health field.
+My idea is that when two ships fight, whoever has the faster thrusters will attack first and deal damage to an opponents hull equal to their weapon's strength.
+When a ship's hull health reaches zero, the ship is considered "destroyed".

 With this setup, I could now build a ship by creating new `Thruster`, `Weapon`, and `Hull` objects into the SpaceShip constructor.
 However, I still felt this method to be a tad clunky, and wanted an easier way to build pre-made ships instead of having to type out so many parameters.
 If I added more features to the `SpaceShip` class, the parameters required to instantiate a SpaceShip object could grow even longer and become unwieldy.
-For this reason, I decided to also implement the **Builder Pattern**
+For this reason, I decided to also implement the **Builder Pattern**.

 # Builder Pattern

+Creating the builder pattern first required me to create a *builder* interface which all of my *concrete builders* would implement.
+I called this interface `SpaceShipBuilder`.
+It requires that all classes which implement it, must implement methods for setting the `Thruster`, `Weapon`, and `Hull` objects.
+Additionally, they must all have a method for retrieving the ship after it has been built.

+Using this interface, I created three main "Fighter" builders - one for each component tier.
+Additionally, I created a `RandomFighterBuilder` for fun.
+This builder would do two unique things: first it would build a new ship with a random assortment of components and second it would generate a random name for the ship using the **Nomen est Omen** library mentioned in the "Special Notes" section above.

+Lastly, I needed to create a `Director` class which could take a builder and order them to build a ship.
+Once that was done, I could finally create SpaceShips in a more refined manner than I had been able to previously.

+# Singleton Pattern

 # Project Template